The Retail Industry is Transforming, and Cloud Computing is the activator.

-Advanced firewalls, Data encryption, event logging, internal firewalls, and physical security helps safeguard your data in the cloud.
+Advanced firewalls, Data encryption, event logging, internal firewalls, and physical security help safeguard your data in the cloud.

 To fulfil the current market expectations, retailers have been pushed to restructure their operating models and upgrade their technological infrastructure because of the advent of innovative technology solutions.
 Retailers still using old legacy apps and on-premises infrastructure are gradually migrating their operations to the cloud to cut expenses.
-Moving to the cloud allows retailers to save money on IT infrastructure, licensing, maintenance, and support.
+Moving to the cloud saves retailers money on IT infrastructure, licensing, maintenance, and support.

 Moving to the cloud also helps retailers save time on planning, budget approval for capital expenditures, development, and other operational issues.
 Cloud Computing also gives retailers the versatility and flexibility to scale up and down without high initial capital requirements.

-Moving the infrastructure can also give way to a collaborative ecosystem where everyone involved in the value chain could work together cooperatively and more efficiently.
+Migrating to the infrastructure also gives way to a collaborative ecosystem where everyone involved in the value chain can work together cooperatively and more efficiently.
 Retailers, technology providers, consumers, suppliers, and other industry stakeholders can all engage with one another in real-time to produce sustainable value for the customer’s benefit.

 Participants in such an ecosystem can collaborate to expand existing company capabilities, support new business models, offer new goods and services, and meet changing customer demands.

-While data has become the most useful tool for retailers to derive insights, protecting this business-sensitive data is also extremely important.
+As data has become the most useful tool for retailers to derive insights, protecting this business-sensitive data is extremely important.

 This data is traditionally retrieved manually, which is time-consuming and demands ongoing maintenance.
 However, with the help of the cloud, data can now be viewed and recovered from any location.
 Disaster recovery and backups can be made from anywhere, and the entire process can be automated.